- Department Head, Management, Decision Sciences & MIS, Academic Director, Dornsife Office for Experiential Learning

 Ms. Connolly then applied her business acumen to the nonprofit sector, holding executive roles at prominent institutions such as the Philadelphia Museum of Art.
 She was able to infuse nonprofit op-erations with a new efficiency and cost-effectiveness that streamlined processes and positioned long-term success.
 Her contributions during this period included driving a 60% increase in annual donations to the country’s oldest natural history museum.

-Since 2008, Ms. Connolly has served as Executive Director of Drexel University’s Raj & Kamla Gupta Governance Institute (formerly the Center for Corporate Governance).
+Ms. Connolly serves as Executive Director of Drexel University’s Raj & Kamla Gupta Governance Institute.
 Although situated in the academic arena, she has been heavily involved with the for-profit sector while consulting various Boards of Directors.
 She established two new flagship programs that have strengthened the discourse and education on new corporate governance areas.
 She secured a $5 million naming endowment to ensure a sustainable, long-term future for the Institute.
 Ms. Connolly is presently engaged as Chairman of the Nominating & Governance Committee for a 1500-employee, 370-physician medical center.